-Class exercises are designed to bring out each student's individual voice, loosen the imagination, move away from preconceived ideas, and promote writing confidence.
+Class exercises are designed to bring out each student's individual creativity, unlock the imagination, and promote confidence.
 Students and the tutor respond to the work that individuals choose to read out in a supportive workshop atmosphere.

 What will I achieve?

 By the end of this course you should be able to...

 - Respond to, assess and discuss pieces of writing with sensitivity

 - Recognise and develop your own writing skills

 - Identify various techniques used by creative writers, such as imagery, point of view, first person/third person narrative

 - Begin to apply these techniques in your own writing

 - Produce several pieces of writing - poems, short fiction or other media.

 What level is the course and do I need any particular skills?